en_USEnglish

 • Measuring results: Google Ads offers tracking tools to measure and analyze the performance of your ads.

-• Flexibility: You can create different ad types and adapt them to your objectives and target audience.
+• Flexibility: You can create different types of ads and tailor them according to your goals and target audience.

 Disadvantages of Google Ads